Celebrating 40 years of service

-In 1978, Ulla Bartels, a volunteer with the Fairfield Neighbourhood Centre, started running English classes for refugees from Indo-China.
+CORE’s journey began in 1978 when Ulla Bartels, a volunteer with the Fairfield Neighbourhood Centre, started running English classes in Cabramatta for refugees from Indo-China.
 Soon the needs of the community surpassed her capacity and assistance was received from the Carramar Activity Group.
-Later, a group of volunteers formed a management committee and developed a constitution so they could apply for government funds.
+In 1979, a group of volunteers formed a management committee and developed a constitution so they could apply for government funds.
 The group called itself the South-East Asian Community Assistance Centre (SEACA).

 The organisation also changed its name to Cabramatta Community Centre in recognition of the wide variety of cultural backgrounds of the people who accessed the Centre and lived in the area.

 Under the name Cabramatta Community Centre, the organisation grew six key service areas: the Neighbourhood Centre, Cabramatta Youth Team, Fairfield Migrant Resource Centre, The Heights Community Services, Multicultural Community Care Services and Fairfield Area Home Modification and Maintenance Outreach Service.
 These services were still under the Cabramatta Community Centre and this caused some confusion.

 In 2015 the organisation underwent a major restructure and re-branding and is now known as CORE Community Services.
 CORE Community Services became a public company limited by guarantee in June 2015, operating under the Corporations Act 2001.
 CORE Community Service is registered as a charity with the Australian Charities and Not-for-profits Commission (ACNC), the national regulator of charities.

 This transition has enabled us to redirect our services throughout South West Sydney and not just in Cabramatta/Fairfield.
 The name CORE is derived from Care, Opportunity, Respect and Empowerment.
 These are the key CORE values that encapsulate the services we provide and the way we work with individuals and communities.